 Just consider the college football recruitment process.
 There are many examples of players who have decommitted from powerhouse programs or dismissed highly ranked universities from their list of contenders.
 Why?
 Because a coach didn't give that player a hug after their commitment, or wore cleats on their hardwood floors during a home visit.
 These actions may have seemed small to those coaches who knew their teams were exceptional, but they can make players feel unappreciated and disrespected, costing those programs a top recruit.

 Here are a few examples of little things that make a big difference when recruiting top talent:

-In this day and age, it’s easy to default to sending a quick text or email to follow up on an interview or thank someone for their time.
-But while technology’s efficiency has improved the working world in many ways, it can never replace the thoughtfulness of a hand-written note.
+In this day and age, it's easy to default to sending a quick text or email to follow up on an interview or thank someone for their time.
+But while technology's efficiency has improved the working world in many ways, it can never replace the thoughtfulness of a hand-written note.
 When a candidate writes out a note to thank a hiring authority for taking the time to interview them, or a hiring authority sends an appreciative letter to a potential hire, the recipient feels special.
-Writing a note takes no more than five minutes and costs just a postage stamp, but it can help the sender make a strong impression.
+Writing a note takes no more than five minutes and costs just a postage stamp, but it makes a strong impression.
 In a sea of digital communications, a hand-written letter will help you stand out in a positive way.
-And most importantly, it’s simply a kind thing to do!
+And most importantly, it's simply a kind thing to do!

 "Just Checking In"